paytonrules/paytonrules.github.io/software-development/_posts/2015-10-02-why-test-private-methods.md

 });
 ```

 Pay attention here to how _simple_ this math is.
 I don't have to retest the math for calculating a mortgage[^5] because that's the responsibility of the `MortgageCalculator` object.
 Yes if the way mortgages are calculated is changed in ways that are fundamental to the way we buy houses, this will become wrong because the test is coupled to the calculation, but it's coupled to the simplest case that is very unlikely to change.
-If it does change, I'll fix it.
+Some of you might have suggested modifying the existing test that calculates a more complicated mortgage payment.
+I might do that too, but if I do then I need to modify it's calculations to be simple again, and if I do that I should move the complicated test to the `MortgageCalculator` tests.
+That approach works too, without introducing the problems associated with moving dozens of tests.
+It's just one test to move.

+Still I didn't introduce  a mock.
 I'm making a bet here.
 My bet is that a mock is more likely to cause problems, including bugs, than testing a real object is.

 ```javascript
 $mortgageForm.submit((evt) => {